 Have you heard the saying that love goes out the door when money disappears?
 I often hear from clients when relationships hit a bumpy road with money, and couples need help navigating through it.
 Research shows that one in four marriages break up because of money problems.

 Research shows that one in four marriages break up because of money problems.
 So what can we do to ensure we do not become a part of this unsettling statistic?
-Here are my five top suggestions that will help you do this.
+Here are my Six ways to ensure your relationship will survive financial difficulties.

 - Communication: Often, couples feel that only one party is responsible for financial management.
 This only works sometimes.
 Open communication about the relationship’s economic well-being can decrease stress and anxiety for both parties.
 When both parties have input on the budget, it is often easier to manage spending habits.